danbee/danbarber.me/_posts/2016-02-23-the-complete-guide-to-optimising-web-images.markdown

 #### Format

 So you've finished working on your image, and made sure it's the right size.
-What format do you choose?
+What format do you choose to export it?
 Well, that depends on the kind of image.

 There are number of choices when it comes to image formats that work on the web but the only two you really need to worry about right now are JPEG and PNG.

-The JPEG file image format was created by the Joint Photographic Experts Group.
-This should give you a clue as to the kind of images it was intended to store.
+The JPEG file image format was created by the Joint Photographic Experts Group and, as you might expect, was optimised for storing photographic images.
 It uses efficient lossy compression for storing photographic images, as the artefacts that result from the compression blend well into photographs with detailed non-uniform textures.
 These artefacts makes it a poor choice for storing graphic images and logos however.
 Because the compression is lossy it means that you will lose information in the image which cannot be recovered.
 This means that you should keep a master copy of your image and only export to JPEG when you are ready to publish it to the web.

 The PNG format was designed as a replacement for the then patent encumbered GIF format.
 It is a lossless format, able to store images in a variety of colour depths, with either 1 bit or 8 bit alpha transparency.
 This makes it ideal for storing graphic images with strong lines and flat areas of colour.
 It is also very good at pristinely storing photographs, but because it's lossless, the resulting file sizes end up being unwieldy for web use so it's better to use JPEG.